danschef/gear-detector/README.md

 * Install project dependencies
 `pipenv install`

+### Possible issues

-Run `PIPENV_SKIP_LOCK=true pipenv install` if you run into issues that [locking packages idles forever](https://github.com/pypa/pipenv/issues/2200) ...
+* Run `PIPENV_SKIP_LOCK=true pipenv install` if you run into issues that [locking packages idles forever](https://github.com/pypa/pipenv/issues/2200) ...

-Check your GDAL version with `gdalinfo --version` when installing the dependencies fails and install the correct python package with `pipenv install gdal==2.4.2`.
-Replace 2.4.2 with your version number if necessary.
+* Check your GDAL version with `gdalinfo --version` when installing dependencies fails and install the correct python package with `pipenv install gdal==2.4.2`.
+(Replace 2.4.2 with your version number if necessary)

+* You might get a warning `pj_obj_create: Cannot find proj.db` when running the prediction.
+You can fix this by exporting the `PROJ_LIB` environment variable to point to the PROJ data directory.
+You can find the data directory by e.g. running `locate proj.db`.

 ## Preparation stage